k-Knight/gone-fishing-mods/README.md

 ---

 ## 📦 Mod List

+### 🖱️ CustomFishingCursor
+Provide a new game cursor in a form of a fishing rod to replace the default Windows cursor.

 ### 🍺 FasterBeerDrinking
 Decreases the time required to finish the drinking animation, allowing for faster consumption.